 One Fish Two Fish, Kangaroo Point: If you’ve been hankering for an inventive take on seafood, One Fish Two Fish will capture your tongues hook, line and sinker.
 One Fish Two Fish serves up a selection of modern interpretations of classic seafood dishes (think crumbed calamari rings, battered cod and panko-crumbed flounder goujoins) as well as a dedicated potato menu offering shoestring fries, potato scallops and potato bake with nduja sausage sprinkled with your choice of sea salt, chicken salt, vinegar salt or Cajun gun powder.

 The Fishmonger’s Wife, Hawthorne: Hawthorne’s award-winning fish and chips destination is popular for its range of top-quality fish, varied cooking techniques and original recipes.
 Its takeaway menu features traditional and specialty items, including grilled spicy Thai octopus, wild wattleseed cod, Tahitian lime coconut cream snapper and grilled barramundi with coriander butter.
-The Fishmonger’s Wife all boasts a gluten-free batter for its fried morsels!
+The Fishmonger’s Wife all boasts a gluten-free batter and dedicated fryer for coeliac-friendly morsels!

 Costa’s Seafood Cafe, Capalaba: Family owned and operated, this Capalaba-based fish and chipper has racked up numerous accolades from fish aficionados and takeaway tastemakers alike.
 Locals are known to come in and clean the place out, ordering everything from hot and cold seafood platters to burgers.
 In addition to the fish (of which there is plenty), Costa’s also serves flash-fried squid, grilled baby octopus, crumbed sausages, corn jacks, potato scallops, Tasmanian oysters.